U.S. Senate to vote on measure to reverse methane rule rollbacks in climate move

 "If we can fix our methane problem we can quickly turn down the climate-warming impacts," he said.

 In recent days Republican Senator Susan Collins said she would support the CRA.
-Major oil and gas companies also signaled support for the measure, including BP, Shell, Cheniere and Occidental.
+Major oil and gas companies also signaled support for the measure, including BP (BP.L), Shell (RDSa.L), Cheniere (LNG.A) and Occidental (OXY.N).

 Our Standards: The Thomson Reuters Trust Principles.